The Hyperbolic Crochet Coral Reef

 Toxic Reef constructed from plastic bags, cable ties, video tape and plastic debris, at the Smithsonian.

-Highlights of the exhibition include newly-curated versions of our Bleached Reef and Ladies Silurian Reef, along with a spectacular installation of our Toxic Reef, and a brand new Green Reef.
-Also on display is a selection of individual works from our most skilled Core Reef Contributors, plus two large pods from the remarkable Latvian Reef, and Dr Axt’s ever-popular Reefer Madness.
+Highlights of the exhibition also include newly-curated versions of the IFF’s Bleached Reef and Ladies Silurian Reef, along with a spectacular installation of our Toxic Reef – created entirely from crocheted plastic bags and other plastic detritus.
+Plus a brand new Green Reef.
+Also on display is a selection of individual works from our most skilled Core Reef Contributors, plus two large pods from the Latvian Reef, and Dr Axt’s ever-popular hanging-masterpiece Reefer Madness.

 The Smithsonian Community Reef was organized for the Smithsonian’s National Museum of Natural History by Jennifer Lindsay.

-The Crochet Reef Project has been supported by grants from the Annenberg Foundation, the Andy Warhol Foundation for the Visual Arts, and the Norton Family Foundation.
+The Crochet Coral Reef project has been supported by grants from the Annenberg Foundation, the Andy Warhol Foundation for the Visual Arts, and the Norton Family Foundation.

 Entrance to a large museum with big columns on the facade.